-You're probably thinking "within one year", but that is too far away.
+You're probably thinking "sometime this year", but that is too vague.
 Your mind will wander and forget about your goal because it seems to be in the distant future rather than the immediate present.

-Research has shown that the sweet spot for time-based goals is around 90 days, or 3 months.
+Research has shown that the more SPECIFIC your time-based goal is, the better.
 Personally, I like to express my time in days, instead of weeks or months.

 A day is much shorter than a week or a month, so this kickstarts our brain into immediate action.
-An easy way to do this is by counting out 90 days from today, and putting that specific date at the end of your goal.
+An easy way to do this is by counting out 1 year, or 365 days from today, and putting that specific date at the end of your goal.

-Here is the example English goal after going through each letter of the SMART goal acronym:
+Here is the example English Goal after going through each letter of the SMART goal acronym: